-Applications are always reviewed on a rolling admissions basis for the SCD masters.
-What this means to you is this: We evaluate applications as they come in through a rolling admissions process, which means acceptances are meted out on a first-come, first-served basis for each prospective student.
+Applications are reviewed on a rolling admissions basis for the STCD masters.
+What this means is this: We evaluate applications as they are completed, which means acceptances are meted out on a first-come, first-served basis for each prospective student.

 Applicants to the Strategic Communication Design master's degree program (SCD) are expected to hold a baccalaureate (bachelor’s) degree from an accredited college or university, and to have an undergraduate grade point average of at least 2.75.

 Your application will be listed under Strategic Communication Design on the Graduate School site.
 The online Graduate School application is available here.